callista-suite/libCallistaShared/README.md

-#libsplashsuiteui
+#libcallistashared

-This library provides the core UI framework behind all SplashSuite applications.
+This library provides the core UI framework behind all Callista Suite applications.

 Any UI-related code that may be reusable among multiple applications should go here - for example, windowing code and layer management would go here, but a timeline for a video editor would *not*.

-This library is released under the MIT license, so feel free to take it apart and reuse it, although I doubt anyone will have much use for this outside of making SplashSuite applications :D
+This library is released under the MIT license, so feel free to take it apart and reuse it, although I doubt anyone will have much use for this outside of making Callista applications :D

 ## Technical info